maadhuvijay/Project3-Lego-Classifier/README.md

 2. **L2 regularization**

    For this analysis, the model was run with L2 regularizer values as 0.01.The results were analyzed with the accuracy and loss values plotted as curves.
-In this analysis the accuracy curves seemed to be somewhat in sync and the loss values were lesser comparatively to the L1 regularization.
+In this analysis the accuracy curves seemed to be somewhat in sync and the loss values were less comparative to the L1 regularization.

    ![image](https://github.com/user-attachments/assets/a2d91fe9-8013-4d28-83c5-b4bd6521b0bd)
    ![image](https://github.com/user-attachments/assets/9eabd546-c69d-4c30-97a0-d66116c21692)